pixelesque 2 years ago

 Previous indications from Nvidia about their BVHs don't seem to show anything about very shallow trees for any of the BVH algorithms that OptiX supports (scroll to bottom for reverse visualisation of a BVH hierarchy on top of the Stanford Bunny model): https://drive.google.com/file/d/1B5fNRFwv2LsGlCBJ8oKYRiiDUtL...

-matthewfcarlson a year ago
+matthewfcarlson 2 years ago

 I've often wondered why Nvidia cards are generally so much better at rendering scenes in Blender's cycles renderer (a raytracing engine).
 The benchmarks on Blender's website are really telling (https://opendata.blender.org/benchmarks/query/?group_by=devi...) by the fact that the only non Nvidia entry on the first page is the AMD 2X EPYC 9654 96-Core.